 Reminders for measurements & medication

-The mobile CareClinic health app allows you to set up reminders.
-These can be used to remind you of the test time, insulin administration, other treatments or doctor appointments.
-The application sends push notifications and there is even a snooze feature to help you stay on the right track.
+Use the mobile CareClinic health app to set up reminders for test times, insulin administration, other treatments, and doctor appointments.
+The app sends push notifications and offers a snooze feature to keep you on track.

 One can even set up a reminder for logging the blood sugar levels.
 The main advantage is that this application allows one to stay organized and in control of the health status.
 The reminders reduce a lot of the stress associated with checking blood sugar values, logging them, taking treatments or going to the doctor.

-The reports can be exported as PDF documents as well, as mentioned above.
-They resemble a traditional logbook, or the template you would normally create in an Excel document, containing all your diabetes-related information.
+The reports can be exported as PDF documents as well.
+They resemble a traditional logbook or the template you would normally create in an Excel document, containing all your diabetes-related information.

 What are the healthy target ranges?

-In determining the blood sugar targets for each individual, the doctor will take into consideration the presence of diabetes, age of the patient, presume life expectancy, associated medical issues (especially cardiovascular disease and obesity).
+In determining the blood sugar targets for each individual, the doctor will take into consideration the presence of diabetes, age of the patient, presumed life expectancy, and associated medical issues (especially cardiovascular disease and obesity).

-The CareClinic app allows one to create health goals, and set up a care plan in accordance with those goals.
+The CareClinic app allows one to create health goals and set up a care plan in accordance with those goals.
 A healthy blood sugar level can be a goal in itself.
 When testing your values, you can compare these to your goal (before and after a meal).
-(R)